 The perspectives of 267 commitment-makers, out of 1,010, from at least 61 countries have been captured so far.
 Reporting covered 808 gender equality commitments (31 per cent of the total).

-of survey responses came from civil society organizations, including youth-led organizations from government actors from the private sector from multilateral actors from philanthropic organizations
+Elements of the Action Coalition Monitoring and Accountability Framework including youth-led organizations from multilateral actors from philanthropic organizations